Narenda

 inhibit nucleic acid synthesis, dihydroartemisinin, artemether,

-have 100 times the activity of artemisinin, and protein synthesis
+all have 100 times the activity of artemisinin, and protein

-is stimulated to an even greater extent by these compounds.
+synthesis is stimulated to an even greater extent by these

-Artesunate stimulates the immune system at low doses and inhibits
+compounds.
+Artesunate stimulates the immune system at low doses

-it at high doses.
-Artelinic acid is the most water-soluble and the
+and inhibits it at high doses.
+Artelinic acid is the most

 The very low toxicity of these compounds to humans is a major